MikaPST/script-download-backup-site-ftp/README_EN.md

 ```
 Defines an associative array (dictionary) that maps each website to its database.
 If a website does not have a database, the value is left empty.

-### 🔄 Iterate and Delete Old Archives with Restriction
+### 🔄 Processing and Management of Backup Archives
 ```bash
 for site in "${!SITES_DBS[@]}"; do
     log "======================================================="